codgician/merging-chunks/README.md

 The task here is to design and implement an algorithm that merges all sorted chunks into one single sorted chunk.
 It is expected to take advantage of multi-core processors and perform well with no more than **16GiB** of RAM.

+In this implementation, `k` chunks are stored in disk files named `0.in`, `1.in` ... `(k - 1).in`.
+To make observing results easier, values are stored as strings and separated with SPACE.
+The program will produce a result file named `result.txt`.

 ## Main idea

 It is impossible to load and process everything in RAM, making Disk I/O a highly possible bottleneck when it comes to actual performance.
 Therefore, it is necessary to make trade-offs between complexity and I/O frequency.
 Since the codomain of the values is relatively limited (0 ~ 2^64 - 1), so my solution is to split the codomain into different partitions, process each partition separately and finally merge them.